ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 - **What potential issues do you foresee?**

 ## Task 6: Splitting
 Now it’s time to train our model.
 To train a machine learning model we need to split it into a training and a testing set (**why?**).
 An easy way to do that is to use the [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html){:target="_blank"} function from **sklearn.model_selection**.
 This function receives as input the feature data and the label data  and returns feature and label data for training and for testing.
-To split your data uncomment the following line:
+To split your data run the following line:
 ```python
 X_train, X_test, y_train, y_test = train_test_split(
   X, y, random_state=0, test_size=0.3) # 70% training and 30% test
 ```

 The “test_size” determines what percentage of your data you will use for testing.
-To see how many records you use for training and testing after the split uncomment the following print statements:
+To see how many records you use for training and testing after the split run the following code:
 ```python
 print("Training Features shape (X_train): " + str(X_train.shape))
 print("Training Labels shape (y_train): " + str(y_train.shape))